kovidgoyal/calibre/manual/faq.rst

 this case the simplest solution is to adjust your router to forward requests on port 80 to port 8080).

-Also some devices do not have browsers advanced enough to run the app-like interface used by the content server.
+Also some devices do not have browsers advanced enough to run the app-like interface used by the Content server.
 For such devices, you can simply add ``/mobile`` to the server URL to get a simplified, non-JavaScript interface.